Rath2601/core_java/README.md

 ### **STATIC : ( class, method , variable , block )**

-1. static can be used in nested class (class inside class)
+1. Static blocks execute once
 2. If we use static it belongs to the class.
+3. Static variables are shared across all objects
-3. We can't use static/final keyword with constructor.
+4. We can't use static/final keyword with constructor.
    * Constructors are meant to initialize new objects.
 Hence static can't be used.
    * constructors cannot be inherited in Java therefore, there is no need to write final before constructors.
 5. we can't override static/final/private method.
 6. static can be used in object creation in case of singleton pattern.(static Obj j = new Obj(); )
 7. `this` and `super` cannot be used in static context
-8.
+8. static can be used in nested classes.
+In non-static inner classes, `static members` were not allowed before Java 16, except `static final` compile-time constants.
+9. Static members stored in method area / metaspace
+10. Static methods are resolved at compile time
+11. **Interface fields & methods** are implicitly `public static final` & `public static` respectively

 ### **FINAL : (class , method , variable)**